 Making Time for Personal Daily Bible Reading

 Earlier this summer, I shared what God has shown me about spending time with Him every morning — even though I’m not a morning person.
-My morning Bible reading time doesn’t have the same purpose as reading for a Bible […]
+My morning Bible reading time doesn’t have the same purpose as reading for a Bible study — it’s about filling my mind with God’s word […]

 First Day of Homeschool at Guardian Academy

 In our homeschool this week… Today was officially our first day of homeschool here at Guardian Academy, as well as our first little co-op day, when my sister Elizabeth’s family comes over and we do school together.
-We got a […]
+We got a late start but still had a great day.
+I had […]

 Why God Wants Us to Be Morning People

 I am not a morning person: Waking up early has never come naturally to me.
 But I’m convinced that God must be a morning “person” — and that He wants us to become morning people, too.
-I’ve fought the concept […]
+I’ve fought the concept of morning devotions for many years and convinced myself that […]

 Tuesday’s Tip: Must I finish every textbook?

 Spring is in the air — at least in some parts of the country — and as you start counting the few weeks left until summer, you might be asking yourself: Must I finish all these textbooks?
-In a word, […]
+In a word, no. For one thing, public school classrooms rarely finish a […]